RasmusBV/node-mlt/README.md

 // Creating a Consumer
 const consumer = MLT.Consumer.Video("path/to/save/video")

-// Generating a Document and saving it to an XML file const document = new MLT.Document()
+// Generating a Document with the Tractor as the root const document = new MLT.Document()
     .addRoot(tractor)
     .addConsumer(consumer)